Viiuska/SaveTheDucksMarriageWeb/README.md

 Save the Duck’s Marriage is a lighthearted 2D platformer game where a player helps devoted Duck on a quest to keep their beloved Honey duck happy.
 With each level Honey duck desires a different items.
 Duck must explore, collect, and deliver the correct items to keep their marriage happy.

+Play the game in online: [Save the Duck's Marriage Web](https://viiuska.github.io/SaveTheDucksMarriageWeb/)

 ## Gameplay
 Listen to Honey duck and collect the required items.
 Beware of enemies.
 Move: